nakerahnetwork/enum2root/README.md

 script will run and produces logs with the output the following:
 - nmap basic scan (-sC -sV)
 - nmap full port scan (-p-)
-- gobuster with your specified wordlist (-x txt,php)
+- gobuster with your specified wordlist (-x txt)